kristianmandrup/infomatrix-blog/_posts/modules-everywhere.md

 ---
 layout: post
 title: Modules, modules everywhere...
 tags:
     - ember
     - addons
     - cli
     - modules
     - amd
-category: amd
+category: modules
 date: 10-03-2014
 ---

 From my recent research into ember cli addons and how to wrap existing libaries it was becoming clear, that AMD modules was the way forward.
 I noticed that all the "real" addons were written in AMD, using `define` statements, so I needed to investigate further.
 So far, I have only used Node and the CommonJS format for modules, which worked just fine with Node.